chooper/charleshooper.net/source/_posts/2009-12-04-auto-type-juggling-and-unsanitized-input.md

 While exploits on web-based RPGs aren’t the end of the world, imagine if your *bank* used a PHP-based web-application.
-Wouldn’t you feel better if they all knew about his caveat and properly sanitized and validated user input? :-)
+Wouldn’t you feel better if they all knew about this caveat and properly sanitized and validated user input? :-)